kloia-mert/kloia-mert/README.md

 ## I'm a Self-Taught, Contributor, Developer and Researcher!!

 - 🔭 Self-Learning right now.
-I'm documenting my #365DaysOfCode journey...
+I'm documenting my journey on social...
 - 🧙‍♂️ I'm Community Coordinator at [@Iterative](https://iterative.ai/), which is an MLOps company.
 - 🎯 I’m currently learning Julia language and MLOps
 - 👯 Fun fact: I love to dance(salsa, bachata) and meet new people